Frequently Asked Questions

 • NeuroPioneers Pathway is a neuroscience education program designed to introduce middle and high school students to brain science, neurological health, and careers in medicine and research.
 The program combines interactive lessons, discussions, and hands-on learning activities to help students explore how the brain works and how neuroscience connects to real-world health challenges.

-• The program is designed for students in grades 7-12 who are interested in science, medicine, psychology, or neuroscience.
+• The program is designed for students who have completed grades 6-12 or the equivalent and are interested in science, medicine, psychology, or neuroscience.
 No prior neuroscience experience is required.

-• NeuroPioneers Pathway operates as a hybrid program, combining virtual learning with select in-person programming in Durham, North Carolina, through community partnerships.
+• All operations for 2026 have been paused.
+NeuroPioneers Pathway is intended to operate as a hybrid program, combining virtual learning with select in-person programming in Durham, North Carolina, through community partnerships.

 • NeuroPioneers Pathway combines neuroscience education, mentorship, and real-world health applications into a structured learning experience designed specifically for early exposure to healthcare fields.
 Students gain both foundational knowledge and ongoing mentorship beyond the program.